In 2023 and 2025 I ran tours to the Southern Rhone valley, based in the beautiful town of Avignon.

 We then experienced a fabulous tasting in a private room in the château.
 Three whites and four reds, comprising a couple of Côtes du Rhône and the rest Châteauneuf du Papes.

 Tavel is an AOC dedicated to dry rosés and renowned around the world for its quality.
-Our destination was Domaine de la Mordorée, an estate we first visited in 2013.
+Our destination in 2023 was Domaine de la Mordorée, an estate we first visited in 2013.
 Family owned, this is a highly regarded organic and biodynamic estate.
 We took a walk through their vineyards, discussed the biodynamic approach and got a great insight into their philosophy.
 Back at the estate we settled into a comprehensive tasting of white and red Lirac, two contrasting Tavel rosés and a Châteauneuf du Pape.
 The wines were wonderfully balanced despite maintaining our 15% rolling alcohol average – this was a tour for people who like their wines full bodied!

 Second generation Kate McKinlay showed us round and it was great to see some of the changes and new developments over the past ten years.
 We took a walk up the hill to take in some simply stunning views and discuss the newly planted vineyard, climate change, hydric stress and many other viticultural matters.